50,000 sign up for Howdy Modi event in Houston

 "On behalf of the hundreds of thousands of Indian-Americans in Texas, and as co-chair of the Senate India Caucus, I welcome Prime Minister Modi to Houston," said US Senator John Cornyn.

-Houston, which has one of the largest concentration of over 5,00,000 Indian-American community in the US, is the energy capital of the world.
-Energy security is a priority area for the prime minister.
+Houston, which has one of the largest concentrations of over 5,00,000 Indian-American community in the US, is the energy capital of the world.
+Energy security is a priority area for the Prime Minister.

 "India continues to be key security and economic partner of the United States, and I look forward to seeing that relationship strengthen with his visit to Texas," Cornym said.